digital-alley/bitstamp/README.md

 is going to provide you a shell with your environment (and build a docker image if it doesn't yet exist on your machine).
 We suggest using docker for development.

+### Settings
+In order for your authorized requests to pass, you will need to copy `settings_example.py` to `settings.py` and provide your account data (api_key, api_secret and client_id).
+In order to get this data, you'll need to log in to your Bitstamp account, go to settings, and generate & confirm your api key.

 ## Usage
 Examples for how to use clients defined in the projects can be found inside: `examples.py`